Experiencing Sensitive Teeth in Clayton, NC?

 Many of the above causes ultimately lead to worn tooth enamel.

-Dr. Folden Lee DDS, your dental clinic in Clayton, should be your first stop in determining the underlying cause of your pain.
-Dr. Lee will take a close look at your teeth and ask a few questions to gain an understanding of exactly what is happening.
+Clayton Individualized Dentistry, your dental clinic in Clayton, should be your first stop in determining the underlying cause of your pain.
+Dr. Lee & Dr. Bell will take a close look at your teeth and ask a few questions to gain an understanding of exactly what is happening.
 After a close examination recommendations will be laid out for you depending on their discoveries.

 Desensitizing toothpaste, root canals, surgical gum grafts and fluoride are common methods to help sensitive teeth from recurring.
 If possible, starting with a desensitizing toothpaste is a great way to begin because it is inexpensive but does require several applications.
 The doctor also may do an in office fluoride treatment to strengthen the enamel.
 Surgical gum grafts and root canals will only be done if necessary and the other options will not suffice.

 Proper oral hygiene is an essential step in combating most all of the above causes which will help diminish tooth sensitivity.
 If suffering from sensitive teeth in Clayton, NC don’t continue to put it off.
-Contact the Folden Lee Dental Team and set up an appointment today.
+Contact the Clayton Individualized Dentistry dental team and set up an appointment today.